-- By activity type-that is, whether the activity refers to an interaction, an agent, or an ESP server (see "ESP" on page 243).
-The database contains one table for each type: interaction activity is stored in rpt\interaction, agent activity is stored in rpt\agent, and ESP server activity is stored in rpt\esp. - By endpoint type-that is, whether that interaction is being transmitted to a queue, strategy, agent, or ESP service.
-You can filter out events according to endpoint type, as described in "event-filtering Section" on page 194.
+- By activity type-that is, whether the activity refers to an interaction, an agent, an ESP server (see "ESP" on page 287), or is of a custom type.
+The database contains tables for each type: interaction activity is stored in rpt\interaction, agent activity is stored in rpt\agent, and ESP server activity is stored in rpt\esp.
+Custom activity can be stored in rpt\interaction, rpt\agent, or rpt\custom, depending on the configuration in the custom-events section of the Event Logger DAP. - By endpoint type-that is, whether that interaction is being transmitted to a queue, strategy, agent, or ESP service.
+You can filter out events according to endpoint type, as described in "event-filtering Section" on page 207.
 A few events do not have an endpoint type; you cannot filter these events.

-Table 21 lists the events and their classifications.
+Table 23 lists the events and their classifications.